Post by DoctoriDuniya

 4) Macular Degeneration-

-Macular degeneration shows the symptoms like blurred vision, trouble recognizing face, hazy vision and many more.
-This common eye disease affects majority of the people and cause blindness if not treated on time.
-Person who are at greater risk of developing include- Advance age (above 60), being Caucasian, family history, smoking, obesity, or cardiovascular disease.
+Macular degeneration shows symptoms like blurred vision, trouble recognizing a face, hazy vision, and many more.
+This common eye disease affects the majority of the people and causes blindness if not treated on time.
+A person who is at greater risk of developing includes- Advance age (above 60), being Caucasian, family history, smoking, obesity, or cardiovascular disease.

 5) Diabetic Retinopathy-

-Eye problems are serious problem which should not be ignored or avoided and should be treated on time.
+Eye problems are a serious problem that should not be ignored or avoided and should be treated on time.
 It is highly recommended to get your eyes tested at regular intervals.
-Keeping normal blood sugar, blood pressure and cholesterol in check is greatly advised.
-Keeping eye on the changes of eye sight and seeking help with best ophthalmologist would surely help you prevent eye diseases and future complications.
+Keeping normal blood sugar, blood pressure, and cholesterol in check is greatly advised.
+Keeping eye on the changes of eyesight and seeking help with the best ophthalmologist would surely help you prevent eye diseases and future complications.